open-wc/open-wc/packages/testing-karma/README.md

 In a monorepo dependencies are often two levels higher in the root of the repository.
 To run tests in a monorepository you either have to put your config in the root of the repository, or adjust the basePath in your karma config:

+### Other configuration
+`karma-esm` is the plugin powering our configuration, and it supports a few more for advanced usage.
+[Check out the documentaton](https://open-wc.org/testing/karma-esm.html) for more information.

 ```js
 const { createDefaultConfig } = require('@open-wc/testing-karma');